 by Max Royle ~ St. Augustine Beach City Manager

-1. Computer network server for various City departments, $25,000 appropriated.
-Project completed.
+1. COMPLETED: Computer network server for various City departments, $25,000 appropriated.

-2. Computer network server for Police Department, $25,000 appropriated.
-Project completed.
+2. COMPLETED: Computer network server for Police Department, $25,000 appropriated.

 3. Lease of three vehicles for Police Department, $150,000 appropriated.
 Vehicles have been ordered.

 8. Repair of 11th Street stormwater pipe, $90,000 appropriated.
 Project currently in design stage.
-Construction in late spring or early summer, 2021.
+Construction will be done in the early summer, 2021.

 9. Drainage improvements in various areas of the City, $25,000 appropriated.
 Project underway.

-11. Ocean Walk subdivision drainage improvements, $100,000 appropriated for design and permitting.
+11. Ocean Walk subdivision drainage improvements, $100,000 appropriated for preliminary design and permitting.
 Three engineering firms responded to the City’s Request for Qualifications.
 A screening committee recommended the firm of Matthews Design Group of St. Augustine.
-At its January 4, 2021, meeting the City Commission approved the City negotiating with this firm the costs of its services.
-The results of the negotiation will be reviewed by the Commission at its February 1st meeting.
+At its March 1st meeting, the City Commission authorized a contract with Matthews for $33,870.
+Preliminary design work has started and will be completed in the summer of 2021.